DONATE | SUBSCRIBE

 Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) program

-WIC provides supplemental foods, health care referrals, and nutrition education for low-income pregnant, breastfeeding, and non-breastfeeding postpartum women, and to infants and children up to age 5 who are found to be at nutritional risk.
+The WIC program provides supplemental foods, health care referrals, and nutrition education for low-income pregnant, breastfeeding, and non-breastfeeding postpartum women, and to infants and children up to age 5 who are found to be at nutritional risk.

 WIC Breastfeeding Peer Counselor Program